 Key Dates for Pilgrims

-- Registration Start Date: April 2026 (Applications are now being accepted).
+- Registration Start Date: April 2026 (Applications are now open in).

 - Last Date to Apply: May 13, 2026.